TheOpenSourceNinja/Markov-Comic-Generator/README.md

 	M: I'D RATHER BE *RICH!* //Note: For some reason Mimi and Eunice speak in all caps.
 See for yourself: http://mimiandeunice.com/2010/12/10/right-or-happy-iii/

 ### Image files
-Each image file should be in the images/ folder.
+Each image file should be in the images/ folder inside the input directory.
 Its name should be its ID number followed by an extension appropriate for the format.
 The image should have all dialog blanked out so that empty word balloons are left.

 ### Word bubble files
-Each word bubble file should be in the word-bubbles/ folder.
+Each word bubble file should be in the word-bubbles/ folder inside the input directory.
 Its name should consist of its ID number followed by ".tsv".

 The first non-blank line of each file should be a tab-separated list of labels of all the characters who speak.